ghowland/ddd/README.md

 "optional": false
 ```

 The above field is a default value in all of our types.
-Any of them can be optional, for instance.
+Any of them can set this to true, and then do not need to exist.
+If it is not specified, one of the specified requirements must be met in the data to be valid.

 ### Value Requirements Constraints